-- 1) Managers and officials have instructions to disqualify any player or coach guilty of profane or indecent language or gestures, or gross unsportsmanlike conduct, and shall be punishable under the provisions of Bylaws 3.151, 6.011 and 6.012. - 2) IHSA By-Law 2.040 gives the Board of Directors complete authority to penalize a school or individual(s) for any unsportsmanlike conduct on the part of the principal, coach, players or any member of the faculty or Board of Education, or any other official representative of any participating school. - 3) All cautions received during regular season or tournament competition are tracked by the member schools.
+- Managers and officials have instructions to disqualify any player or coach guilty of profane or indecent language or gestures as well as gross unsportsmanlike conduct and shall be punishable under the provisions of By-laws 3.151, 6.011 and 6.012. - 2) IHSA By-Law 2.040 gives the Board of Directors complete authority to penalize a school or individual(s) for any unsportsmanlike conduct on the part of the principal, coach, players or any member of the faculty or Board of Education, or any other official representative of any participating school.

+3) Yellow cards received during regular season or tournament competition are tracked by the member schools.
 Once a coach or player has accumulated five yellow cards, they are suspended for the next game.
-If the coach or player accumulates three additional yellow cards, they are suspended for the next two games; three more, they are suspended three games.
+Once the coach or player accumulates three additional yellow cards, they are suspended for the next two games; three more, they are suspended three games.
 These are minimum penalties.
-All yellow cards must be reported by the official to the IHSA and the member school, as currently practiced with all ejection reports.
+All yellow cards must be reported by the official to the IHSA and the member school as currently practiced with all ejection reports.